Doctor Fate: Cultural impact and legacy

-Reception
+Positive reception

-As a character, Doctor Fate has established himself as one of DC Comics' enduring figures, although not reaching the same level of cultural recognition as iconic characters like Batman, Superman, Wonder Woman or The Flash.
+As a character, Doctor Fate has established himself as one of DC Comics' enduring figures, although not reaching the same level of cultural recognition as iconic characters like Batman, Superman, Wonder Woman or the Flash.
 According to Wizard Magazine, Doctor Fate's notable strengths lie in his name, distinctive design, and the recurring motif of the Helmet of Fate.
 While the character has experienced various cancellations over time, they have also been the focus of multiple miniseries and ongoing series.
 The character's portrayal by Pierce Brosnan in Black Adam was also received well and was once slated to eventually appear again in the DC Extended Universe due to his popularity prior to James Gunn's appointment as creative head for DC Studios.

-Other versions' acclaim

-Several versions of the character have critical acclaim; the Hector Hall version was considered a fan-favorite during the 1999 JSA run and the Khalid Nassour incarnation was well-received among critics and was compared to Marvel Comics' Kamala Khan as representing an underrepresented demographic while also praising his design and incorporation of Egyptian elements compared to Greek/Roman.

 Criticisms

 Orientalist portrayal

 The original character's connection to Egypt has been subjected to various criticisms due to Nelson's usage of the Egyptian mysticism, In Mixed Race Superheroes, Resha critiques Kent Nelson's incarnation as the archetypal white Western hero who freely accesses Egyptian mysticism without repercussions, contrasting it to Nassour.
 In a noted example within issue #9 of the 2015 Doctor Fate series, she points out Nassour's worry about intervening in a massive demonstration gone awry within the United Nations plaza without being labelled "some kind of super-villain or costumed terrorist" and asserts how while Nelson's incarnation likely would not have worried about being labelled a terrorist (and only a super-villain at worst), Nassour's incarnation is aware he would not be afforded the same level of protections as a person of color.
 Within media portrayals such as Black Adam, Doctor Fate is among the characters cited within the Justice Society where their intervention in the fictional Arab nation of Kahndaq is critiqued as reinforcing "Orientalist stereotypes through the male imperial gaze" and exemplifies how Western superhero narratives "reproduc[e] a colonial vision where Western 'knowledge' of ancient civilizations 'rescues' the past from oblivion," exotifying and objectifying Arab figures while erasing their agency.

 Within mainstream comic books, Paul Levitz created the Khalid Nassour version of the character to address similar concerns, believing Nelson's connection to Egypt to be a by-product of a time when writers could not write in detail about ethnicity and religion.
-James Robinson's creation of Khalid Ben-Hassin years earlier (featured in a Elseworld universe) was also made to avoid an offensive characterization, opting to make the character Egyptian-American to allow him to have Western traits.
+James Robinson's creation of Khalid Ben-Hassin years earlier (featured in an Elseworld universe) was also made to avoid an offensive characterization, opting to make the character Egyptian-American to allow him to have Western traits.